AnimeEffectsDevs/Sample-projects/Cyberpunk Sample/README.md

+## Cyber HSV
-#### Signatures are on their own layer, you may remove them if you wish.
+#### Sample project to demonstrate the HSV key, it depicts a woman with coloured cybernetic implants and a suit. <br>The signatures of the artists are on their own layer, you may remove them if you wish.
 <details>
   <summary>Preview</summary>